zaidkhuroo/python-algoritms/README.md

-# python-algoritms
+# python-algorithms
-Learning Algorithms in Python
+Learning Python and Algorithms with Zaid.
-Learning Python.